 - Appoquinimink

+- Brandywine

+- Cape Henlopen

+- Capital

+- Caesar Rodney

 - Christina

+- Indian River (Nominating District 1)

-- Colonial
+- Lake Forest

 - Red Clay

-- Indian River (Nominating District 4)

-- Lake Forest

-- Delmar
+- Smyrna

 - Woodbridge

-All eligible voters living in a school district with an election are permitted to vote in all races happening within the school district - regardless of nominating district. \
+All eligible voters living in a school district with an election are permitted to vote in all races happening within the school district - regardless of nominating district\.

 \This does not include Indian River.
-You must live in nominating district 4 to vote in Indian River school board elections.
+You must live in Nominating District 1 to vote in Indian River school board elections.